quadsproject/quads/README.md

 > [!IMPORTANT]
 > The `--bootmode` parameter is optional and must correspond to Bios, Uefi.
 If not set, it defaults to None.
 >
-> In move and rebuild, Badfish is used to check the current bootmode for a host and compared against the host bootmode setting.
+> During the release workflow, the Badfish hardware plugin is used to check the current bootmode for a host and compared against the host bootmode setting.
 >
 > When a host's current bootmode does not match the defined bootmode for the host, badfish is used to ensure correct setting.
 >